r3pwn/yenoh-chrome-extension/README.md

 2. Enable "Developer mode" using the toggle switch in the top right corner.
 3. Click "Load unpacked" and select the `build` directory.

-Your React app should now be loaded as a Chrome extension!
+Yenoh should now be loaded as a Chrome extension!

 ## 🗂️ Project Structure